vuejs/v2.vuejs.org/src/v2/cookbook/packaing-sfc-for-npm.md

 Not only does this help you avoid copy/pasting components around, but it also allows you to give back to the Vue community!

-## Why Shouldn't I Share .vue Files Directly?
+## Can't I Just Share .vue Files Directly?

 Vue already allows components to be written as a single file.
 Because a Single File Component (SFC) is already just one file, you might ask:

 > "Why can't people use my .vue file directly?
 Isn't that the simplest way to share components?"

 It's true, you could share .vue files directly, and as long as the [Vue build](https://vuejs.org/v2/guide/installation.html#Explanation-of-Different-Builds) being used contains the Vue compiler, that would be enough.
+For example, string concatenation is used as an optimization in the SSR build, so the .vue file might be preferred in this scenario (see [Packaging Components for npm > SSR Usage](#SSR-Usage) for details).
 But this excludes anyone who wishes to use the component directly in a browser via `<script>` tag, anyone who uses a runtime-only build, or a build process which doesn't understand what to do with .vue files.

-By packaging your SFC for distribution via npm, your component can be shared in a way which is ready to use directly in the browser as well as in most build processes!
+Properly packaging your SFC for distribution via npm enables your component to be shared in a way which is ready to use directly in the browser as well as in most build processes!

 ## Packaging Components for npm